 The fact that a property is in a Homeowners Association (HOA) must also be disclosed.

-The Office of Pest Management (OPM) website contains information about what you should know about pest management.
+Termites The website for the Pest Management Division of the Arizona Department of Agriculture contains information about what you should know about pest management.

-Anyone can go on the OPM website to retrieve a complete termite (or other wood destroying organisms) treatment history for the past ten years and/or TARF report(s) on any structure in the state of Arizona (residential/commercial).
+Anyone can go on the Pest Management webpage to retrieve a complete termite (or other wood destroying organisms) treatment history for the past ten years and/or TARF report(s) on any structure in the state of Arizona (residential/commercial).